-We shall hold at least one General Meeting each year, to be held within six months after the end of our financial year or later, as may be permitted by Dutch law.
+We shall hold at least one General Meeting each year, to be held within six months after the end of our financial year.
 A General Meeting shall also be held within three months after the Board has determined it to be likely that our equity has decreased to an amount equal to or lower than half of its paid up and called up capital, in order to discuss the measures to be taken if so required.
 If the Board fails to hold such General Meeting in a timely manner, each shareholder and other person entitled to attend the General Meeting may be authorized by the Dutch court to convene the General Meeting.